No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

-This article summarizes the experience of running Datadog agent-skills and pup with Github Actions to automatically investigate issues.
+This article summarizes our experience running Datadog agent-skills and pup using GitHub Actions to automate troubleshooting.

-Datadog MCP Server was announced in private preview at DASH in June 2025.
+Datadog MCP Server was announced as a private preview at DASH in June 2025.

-I applied for the private preview of MCP Server immediately after the announcement, but before I knew it, the new year had come and I hadn't received an invitation.
+I applied for a private preview of MCP Server immediately after the announcement, but I wasn't invited, and before I knew it, the new year had arrived.

-Meanwhile,Datadog's official CLI tool, "Pup CLI," will be previewed in February.It was done.
+Meanwhile,Datadog's official CLI tool, "Pup CLI," was released in preview in February.It was done.

 Datadog Pup CLI

-While the previous Datadog API required an API key, the Pup CLI supports OAuth2 authentication, allowing you to use browser-based authentication.
+While the traditional Datadog API required an API key, Pup CLI supports OAuth2 authentication, allowing you to use browser-based authentication.

 FORCE_AGENT_MODE=1Installing Pup (for Mac)